A Complexity-Brightness Correlation in Gamma Ray Bursts: Different Brightness Distributions for Simple and Complex Bursts

-We construct differential $\log N - \log P$ distributions for simple and complex events separately.
-These distributions corrected for the trigger efficiency (each class has its own efficiency) are presented in Figure~\ref{fig:lognp}.
-We plotted the number of bursts as a function of peak count rate, while the values for the peak flux from the current BATSE catalog (Meegan et al. 1997) corrected for the spacecraft orientation, number of triggered detectors, and reflection from the atmosphere could be a better measure of brightness.
-The effect in BATSE catalog peak fluxe distributions of simple and complex GRBs is similar: KS test gives a consistency level of $10^{-5}$ when using 1024 ms peak fluxes and $10^{-7}$ for 64 ms peak fluxes.
+We construct differential peak count rate distributions ($\log N - \log P$) for simple and complex events separately.
+These distributions corrected for the trigger efficiency (each class has its own efficiency) are presented in Figure~\ref{fig2}.
+We plot the number of bursts as a function of peak count rate, while the values for the peak flux from the current BATSE catalog (Meegan et al. 1998) corrected for the spacecraft orientation, number of triggered detectors, and reflection from the atmosphere could be a better measure of brightness.
+The effect in the BATSE catalog peak flux distributions of simple and complex GRBs is similar: the KS test gives a consistency level of $10^{-5}$ when using 1024 ms peak fluxes and $10^{-7}$ for 64 ms peak fluxes.
 Unfortunately, it is much more difficult to estimate the trigger efficiency as a function of the peak flux.
 The trigger efficiency is a much sharper and better defined function of the peak count rate than of the peak flux.
-This simplifies the problem of correcting for trigger efficiency when using peak count rate units.
+This simplifies the problem of correcting for the trigger efficiency when using peak count rate units.

+Besides the trigger efficiency there exists a bias for the brightness dependent dead time for burst read-outs.
+(The trigger during read-out time is revised so that a new event brighter than the triggered event on a 64 ms time scale overwrites the first trigger while a weaker event will be lost.)
+The effect can be accounted for by discarding from the sample all events which overwrite a previous trigger.
+We found that the effect is small enough (only 5\% of our events are ``overwrites'').
+Moreover, the effect is almost the same for simple and complex events (within the statistical accuracy) and does not affect the difference in their distributions.
+In order to save the statistics, we work with the full sample of useful bursts.

 The difference in the behavior of the $\log N - \log P$ distributions for the two classes of GRBs is striking.
-While the curve for simple events is consistent with a power law down to the trigger threshold, the complex class demonstrates an apparent break at a brightness exceeding the threshold by a factor of 3 -- 5.
-If one shifts the ``complex'' distribution by a factor $1/k <1$ discarding bursts moving below threshold (i.e. $P/k <$ 55 counts/64 ms) then the KS consistency level peaks at $k=2.1$ which can be interpreted as complex events being $\sim 2$ times brighter on average.
-This factor can be even larger, this depends on the behavior of the ``simple'' distribution below threshold.
+While the curve for simple events is consistent with a power law down to the trigger threshold, the complex class demonstrates an apparent break at a count rate exceeding the threshold by a factor of 3 -- 5.
+If one shifts the ``complex'' distribution by a factor $1/k <1$ discarding bursts moving below the threshold (i.e., $P/k <$ 55 counts/64 ms) then the KS consistency level peaks at $k=2.1$ which can be interpreted as complex events being $\sim 2$ times brighter on average.
+This factor can be even larger depending on the behavior of the ``simple'' distribution below threshold.